lpedrosa/junit-test-arguments/README.md

 }
 ```

-Since you have no way to instantiate test classes on suites without using the empty contructor, you'll have to find a way around this.
+Since you have no way to instantiate test classes on suites without using the empty constructor, you'll have to find a way around this.

 ## Enter _@ClassRule_ and _ParametrizedTest_